Experienced and Effective Workers Compensation Attorney

 Serving Victims of Work-Related Injuries in Macon, Hawkinsville and Dublin, Georgia

 One accident at work can leave you wondering about unemployment and how you’ll provide for your family.
 Even if you know workers’ compensation is an option you could pursue, many injured employees have no idea how they can start this process, find the time to fully heal, and protect their jobs in the future.
-Luckily, our Macon workers’ compensation lawyers can explain this program and whether filing a claim is an option for you.
+Luckily, workers’ compensation attorneys in Macon, GA can explain this program and whether filing a claim is an option for you.
 The personal injury legal team at Nelson & Smith can help you overcome these obstacles and take action.

 If the company you work for employs at least three regular workers, the state requires that it provide workers’ compensation.
 This insurance accounts for medical expenses, income loss, and similar issues if you are injured at work – but by agreeing to accept this coverage, you may relinquish any rights to sue your employer.

 Workers’ compensation often called workers comp is a type of insurance governed by state law.
 Employers must purchase and provide a plan, but personnel do not have to pay into the program.
 It is intended to safeguard a worker’s long-term well being by providing a financial safety net after an injury.
 It protects against financial loss due to any work-related damages, including fatal accidents.
 Specifically, it provides the following benefits:

 - Medical expenses – accounting for bills incurred following a mishap.